Ernxst/svelte-query-params/CONTRIBUTING.md

 ### Exiting prerelease mode

-Exiting prerelease mode should happen once an experimental release is ready to go from `npm install queria@next` to `npm install queria`.
+Exiting prerelease mode should happen once an experimental release is ready to go from `npm install svelte-query-rune@next` to `npm install svelte-query-rune`.
 Only a core contributor run these steps.
 These steps should be run before

 - Run: `bunx changeset pre exit` in the project root
 - Create a new PR from the changes created by this command.
 - Review, approve, and more the PR to enter prerelease mode.
 - If successful, The "Version Packages (next)" PR (if one exists) will now say "Version Packages".

-### Releasing `queria@latest` while in prerelease mode
+### Releasing `svelte-query-rune@latest` while in prerelease mode

-When in prerelease mode, the automatic PR release process will no longer release `queria@latest`, and will instead release `queria@next`.
+When in prerelease mode, the automatic PR release process will no longer release `svelte-query-rune@latest`, and will instead release `svelte-query-rune@next`.
 That means that releasing to `latest` becomes a manual process.
 To release latest manually while in prerelease mode:

 1. _In the code snippets below, replace `0.X` with your version (ex: `0.18`, `release/0.18`, etc.)._
 2. Create a new `release/0.X` branch, if none exists.